- Toddlers normally transition to a toddler bed between the age of 1.5 years and 3.5 years

 - Options exist to delay transition from the crib to bed if needed, but aren't without risks.

-When to switch to a toddler bed
+When should we switch to a toddler bed?

 If you move your child before he is ready, relaxing bedtime can quickly become a nightmare for you and your child and they may start throwing tantrums and insist to have their crib back.